tinwinaung/002-TWA-Shiok/README.md

 Shiok is a borrowing from Malay that has acquired multiple uses and meanings in everyday Singapore English.
 It is an exclamation expressing admiration or approval, just like 'cool!' and 'great!'.

+Shiok used opensource ClamAV Engine and Signature to scan specific folder in Web Application Servers.

 This software is free to use for any purpose.

 ### Signature